Edgxtech/cardano-walletconnector-demo/README.md

 # cardano-walletconnector-demo

 # Description
-Minimal Spring Java application that demonstrates integration with the Nami Cardano Wallet.
+Minimal Spring Java application that demonstrates integration with the Nami/Eternl Cardano Wallet(s).
 Connects to wallet, builds transaction and seeks user signing to authorise transaction.

 # Quick Start
 1. Navigate to project root